 Brief episodes of hiccups (lasting a few minutes) are very common.
 Occasionally, hiccups persist for some time, even in healthy people.
 Sometimes hiccups can last more than 2 days or even more than 1 month.
 These longer episodes are called persistent or intractable (difficult to treat or cure).
 These longer episodes are uncommon but can be quite distressing.

-Doctors are not clear why hiccups happen but they think it may involve irritation of the nerves or the centers of the brain that control muscles of respiration (including the diaphragm).
+Doctors are not clear why hiccups happen but they think it may involve irritation of the nerves or the parts of the brain that control muscles of respiration (including the diaphragm).

 Brief episodes of hiccups often have no obvious cause but sometimes are triggered by

 In such cases, hiccups usually start in a social situation, perhaps triggered by some combination of laughing, talking, eating, and drinking (particularly alcohol).
 Sometimes hot or irritating food or liquids are the cause.
 Hiccups are more likely to occur when carbon dioxide levels in the blood decrease.
 Such a decrease can occur when people hyperventilate.

-Persistent or intractable episodes of hiccups sometimes have more serious causes (see Symptoms of Digestive Disorders: Some Causes and Features of Persistent or Intractable Hiccups).
+Persistent or intractable episodes of hiccups sometimes have more serious causes (see Some Causes and Features of Persistent or Intractable Hiccups).
 For example, the diaphragm may become irritated because of pneumonia, chest or stomach surgery, or waste products that accumulate in the blood when the kidneys malfunction (uremia).
 Rarely, hiccups develop when a brain tumor or stroke interferes with the breathing center in the brain.